-God, al-le-lu-ya.
+house, al-le-lu-ya.
 Ps.
-The foundations. (lxxxvj.)
-[299].
+Her foundations.
+(87./lxxxvj.)
+[329].

-- $\tilde{\mathcal{V}}$ .
-My house. - R?.
-Shall be called the house of prayer.
+- \mathcal{V} .
+My house. - R. Shall be called the house of prayer.
+Let the response be made privately.

 Fourth Lesson.
 Augustine Sermon 253. de tempore.
-17

-Ightly they honour the Feast of the Church: who know themselves to be children of the Church.
+Ightly they honour the Feast of the Church: who know them-

+selves to be children of the Church.
 For this is the mother of all believers: which being born to death she regenerateth unto salvation.
 She was indeed called after the Synagogue: but was sent ahead before the Synagogue.
 For she was already prefigured in the first man.
-For just as this assembleth rulers going to attend not so much from one region as from all the parts of the world as the Evangelist also relateth, The queen of the south came from the ends of the earth: to hear the wisdom of Solomon.
+For just as Eve was fashioned from the side of Adam: so the redeemed Church came forth from the body and wounds of Christ.
+This, with the flood inundating, having been preserved within the ark: foremarked the benefit of the cross and the mystery of baptism.
+Sarah, barren and despairing, predicteth in old age through a singular pledge of fertility.
+For the Church alone, that is the most beloved people of God: now in old age hath brought forth.
+She is that queen : of which it is said to the Lord, Upon thy right hand did stand the queen in a vesture of gofd, wrought about with divers colours: that is wrought about with the diverse ornaments of precious virtues.
+She is that queen which came from the regions of Ethiopia, to hear the wisdom of Solomon.
+But this assembleth rulers going to attend not so much from one region as from all the parts of the world as the Evangelist also relateth, The queen of the south came from the uttermost parts of the earth: to hear the wisdom of Solomon.
 The Church cometh to her Redeemer and Teacher: that away from the folly of errors she may gain the doctrine of truth.
+But thou, O Lord, have mercy upon us.